Fifth-year option for Rice undergraduates

 The MStat involves a fifth year of specialized study, which is integrated with the four undergraduate years leading to either the BA or the BS degree in the same or related areas of interest.
 The professional degree program is open to students who have shown academic excellence in their undergraduate studies.
 Students who major in statistics, other engineering, mathematics, mathematical economics, or other majors with appropriate statistics interest and coursework, are candidates for this degree.

-Applications are due for Fall admission February 15 and for Spring admission, July 25.
+Applications are due for Fall admission February 15 and for Spring admission, November 15 (check with the Department Coordinator for application system access code).
 With faculty approval, students can start taking required core courses for the MStat during their senior year at Rice.
 With the applicable track director and the MStat program director, a plan of graduate study will be developed and approved based on the student's particular focus area.

 Course of Study